 During my first experience of mania, thirty years before this at the age of eighteen, my perception of energy was expressed in my compulsion to walk.
 Overall I suspect my second experience of mania was actually significantly more intense than my first.
 Psychiatrists may be inclined to dismiss what I am describing here as something other than “true” mania.
 Perhaps the following post that I made in a private friend-group on Facebook from that time will cause you to reconsider:

 I can assure you that while I experienced what was happening to me with complete coherence, some of what I wrote to others, unless you were to ask me to explain it, at first comes across with a very strong flavour of crazy.
 It all still makes perfect sense to me, but I was clearly experiencing reality in a distinctly different way.

 The intensity I felt grew over time, long after the medication that caused it had left my system.
 There were points at which I felt that my experience of mania was over and then I realized that it was, in fact, not over.
+My sleep during these weeks was minimal and light.
 Unlike my first experience, my second experience of full-blown mania lasted weeks rather than a few days.
 Ultimately I ended it by taking a relatively high-dose of antipsychotic medication (lurasidone — can’t recall if it was 120 or 160 mg) for a couple of days.
 In my other experiences of elevated mood states (hypomania) the new ideas and insights that sometimes arose made no sense to me once the mood state ended.
 However, when my last experience of full-blown mania ended, all of the perspectives and insights I had during the experience continued to make sense and were accessible to me.
 What ended was the intense awareness of energy.